dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

     neurons to validation loss.
 These options are specified with the following keyword
     arguments: quantity\_of\_interest, regularized, activation, temporal, validation\_metric,
     min\_neurons, max\_neurons, folds, iterations, and approximator\_neurons.

+!!! note
+    Internally, the outcome model is treated as a regression since extreme learning machines minimize the MSE.
+This means that predicted outcomes under treatment and control groups could fall outside [0, 1], although this is not likely in practice.
+To deal with this, predicted binary variables are automatically clipped to [0.0000001, 0.9999999].
+This also means that count outcomes will be predicted as continuous variables.

 ```julia
 # Create some data with a binary treatment
 X, T, Y =  rand(1000, 5), [rand()<0.4 for i in 1:1000], rand(1000)